History of Wanapitei

 The name Wanapitei (pronounced wawna – puh – TAY) comes from the Anishnabai name Wanapiteiping, which means “oblong body of water, full to overflowing.”
 Camp Wanapitei’s 42-acre property, located on Lake Temagami, is surrounded by beach, river and forest.

 Previously an semi-agricultural settlement founded by Father Charles Paradis in 1891, Wanapitei was established as a summer camp in 1931 under the direction of Ed Archibald who, in 1956, sold the camp to Stan and Laura Belle Hodgins.
-The Hodgins family, including Bruce Hodgins (Wanapitei’s current president), developed a unique, top quality camp which stressed canoe tripping and wilderness skills for boys and girls.
+The Hodgins family, developed a unique, top quality camp which stressed canoe tripping and wilderness skills for boys and girls.
 In 1971, a group of camp alumni and friends formed a cooperative company with Bruce Hodgins as President and renamed it Camp Wanapitei Co-Ed Camps Limited.
 Since that time, Wanapitei, has blazed the trails for remote youth canoe tripping in Canada.

 At present, Wanapitei is owned by a group of committed shareholders.
 The fifteen member board of directors is composed of past campers and staff members, each with an extensive canoe tripping background.
-Our current C.E.O is Ted Moores, a long time Wanapitei camper and staff member (and grandson of Stan and Laura-Belle).
+Our current President is Geoff Hodgins, a long time Wanapitei camper and staff member (and grandson of Stan and Laura-Belle).
 Our Board Chair is Seana Irvine, former camper and staff and current staff mom.
 The board strives to keep Wanapitei’s policies and procedures in-line with the highest standards of the camping movement and often is a leader in the field.